PluribusDigital/prototype/README.md

 `teaspoon` to run angular javascript unit tests

+`rake bower:install` to install bower dependencies (not `bower install` which puts files in an un-servable directory)

 # credit where credit is due
 This application is based on the [angular rails book](http://angular-rails.com/).
 There are a couple of tweaks, like using cucumber, but you can get up to speed on the what and why the sample code is doing by reviewing the great tutorial there.